hubsterio/docs/docs/guide/2_webhooks.rst

 Webhooks
 ========

-This section describes the necessary considerations along with an example, **on-how-to** prepare your webhook endpoint, to safely trust incoming messages sent by Hubster.
-This only applies to integration types that support webhooks such as the integration types below:
+This section describes the necessary steps and considerations when developing a webhook integration.
+An example is
+provided, detailing how to implement your webhook endpoint to trust incoming payloads sent by Hubster.

+Webhooks are only supported by the following integration types:

 * System
 * Direct
 * BYOI (Bring your own Integration)

 .. warning::
-    For **Direct** and **BYOI** integration types, they have the option to either receive activities via **webhooks** vs **websockets**.
+    For **Direct** and **BYOI** integration types, they have the option to either receive activities via **webhooks** or **websockets**.
 If an integration has been configured using websockets and its endpoint is unreachable, Hubster will not enforce it's :ref:`retry policy<ref_webhooks_retry>` as websockets adhere to **fire-and-forget** paradigm.

+    Furthermore, if an integration is configured for **websockets**, then this section is **not applicable**.
+    Websockets are secured through an authenticated connection thus HMAC verification is redundant and unnecessary.

 HMAC Signature Validation